Mental Health First Aiders and training

 Team work via Clinical Psychology

 Support is available to think through team issues and to implement projects or strategies to increase psychological safety, team connectedness and support or reflective practice.
-This may be in response to the impact of Covid-19 or as part of a longer term plan.
 Input is also available to provide team based education or learning sessions around psychological wellbeing issues.
-For an initial discussion contact Dr Sharon McKenna on (01423) 555474 or firstname.lastname@example.org.
+For an initial discussion contact Dr Helen Harding on [email protected]

 Going Home checklist